11 Road Trips That Showcase Stunning Fall Foliage You Need to Take This Autumn

 Length: About 60 miles, plus side trips.

 When to go: Popular year-round, but best in fall for the foliage.
+Check out these things you need to add to your fall bucket list this year.

 South Carolina Cherokee Foothills Scenic Highway